xaviersolau/BlazorLayout/README.md

 }
 ```

+#### The resize observer service

+Let's say that you need to follow the size changed event of a component in your page.
+The project provides
+ you with some help to setup such observer: the `IResizeObserverService`.

-Once it is setup, you can inject the `IResizeObserverService` in your components.
+You can inject the `IResizeObserverService` in your components.

 For example we can define a ResizeCallBack page that will register a resize callback with a `BoxContainer`: